 Lothagam is about an hour away from TBI Turkwel.
 Geologically, it is known for its distinctive red sediment beds that were laid down during the late Miocene, about 7 million years ago.
 Because of the tectonic activities in the basin over millions of years, the beds have been tilted, deformed and eroded.
 Some of the iron-rich sediments have been slowly chiseled away by rain, leaving behind winding gullies and gorges.
 The landscapes are so stunningly bleak that they resemble the surface of Mars.
 Because of the lack of vegetation and shade, a typical day in Lothagam is very challenging, with high temperatures reaching 110 ℉, or 40 ℃.
 Luckily, some clouds joined us for the trip, which made our day much easier!

 The pillar site is slightly elevated compared to the surrounding landscape and has fantastic views!
-But 8000 years back, the site would have been at the shores of Lake Turkana!
+But 5000 years ago, when people started building the site, it would have been at the shores of Lake Turkana!
 Professor Hildebrand took students around the pillar site to appreciate the size of the stone structures.
 Both the platforms and pillars are so large that they would have required either multiple people or multiple years to construct.
 Professor Hildebrand also talked about the innovative culture of pastoralism associated with the site and its significance along the migration routes of the Great Rift Valley.

 After a hot and sweaty day in Lothagam, students were utterly amazed by how diverse and beautiful the landscapes of the Turkana Basin can be.
 Stay tuned for more archaeological adventures of the Origins Field School!